East Coast Exploration

 The best way to approach the second day of your trip is to go where the wind takes you, just as long as you end up somewhere around Gatlinburg, Tennessee, by day's end.
 One of the most popular gateways to Great Smoky Mountains National Park, Gatlinburg is home to some truly great dining options, and is surrounded by campgrounds, RV parks, hotels, motels, and lodges, giving you lots of great options for your second night.

-Rise with the dawn and get yourself a hearty breakfast at Crockett's Breakfast Camp, just outside the Great Smoky Mountains National Park boundary on Route 441.
 Once you're fueled up and ready to start exploring, make a beeline for Park Headquarters, located right on 441, where you'll find a wealth of park information, access to several trailheads, and the beautiful Cataract Falls.

 From there it's only another 40-minute drive to Clingman's Dome — take a right onto Clingman's Dome Road from 441 — which lies right on the Tennessee/North Carolina border.
 It's the highest point in the park at 6,643 feet, and the top offers a stunning view of one of the most incredible vistas in either state.

-When you're ready to head back north, take the scenic route!
+When you're ready to head back north, take the scenic path!
 Route 441 cuts across Great Smoky Mountains National Park from Gatlinburg, Tennessee, to Waynesville, North Carolina, where it connects with the Blue Ridge Parkway — arguably the greatest scenic driving route on the East Coast.
 Over the course of its winding, 460-mile course, it will provide some of the best views in the Blue Ridge Mountains before it reconnects with Skyline Drive at the southern end of Shenandoah National Park.

 Long autumn weekends were made for national park road trips, and the East Coast parks come alive as the leaves start to change.